Chinese Grammar: Lesson: Comparing 应该 and 必须 for should

 应该 for should

-Let's start with 应该, which is extremely frequent in Mandarin Chinese. 应该 means “should; ought to” or “had better”; it is placed before the main verb.
-You usually use this verb when you want to express something that ought to be done or want to give some advice to someone.
-This is how you use it:
+Let's start with 应该, which is extremely frequent in Mandarin Chinese. 应该 means “should; ought to” or “had better”; you placed it right before the main verb.
+You usually use this verb when you want to express something that ought to be done or give some advice to someone.
+Here's how you use it:

 S + 应该 + V + O